 There are 20 unique garden rooms, lush with topiary hedges and sculpted shapes, and full of luxurious colour.
-The garden is planted to create warm colours i summer, with a focus on orange.
-There is a Sunk Garden to the south of the house, with Irish yew and box wood domes, contrasting with tulips and pansies set around a small pool.
+The garden is planted to create warm colours in summer, with a focus on orange.
+There is a Sunk Garden to the south of the house, with Irish yew and boxwood domes, contrasting with tulips and pansies set around a small pool.
 There is a Lime Walk, with more orange tulips and vivid azaleas.

 Another highlight is the Sulking House; a Gothic pavilion with purple flowering plants such as purple asters and oriental poppies.
 There is a Dutch garden centred on a canal pool, watched over by pear trees.
 Everywhere you look, formality and wild nature live side by side, creating a constantly fascinating experience for visitors.

-Bryan's Ground is open on specific days from Spring through Summer, and there is an entrance fee.
-Its best to check for current opening days and times before making travel plans.
+Bryan's Ground is open on specific days from spring through summer, and there is an entrance fee.
+It is best to check for current opening days and times before making travel plans.